-CERTIFICATE OF PERSON BUYING COMPRESSED NATURAL GAS (CNG) FOR A NONTAXABLE USE (To support tax-free sales of CNG under section 4041 of the Internal Revenue Code.)
-Name, address, and employer identification number of seller ("Buyer") certifies the following under penalties of perjury: (Name of buyer) The CNG to which this certificate relates will be used in a nontaxable use.
-This certificate applies to the following (complete as applicable): If this is a single purchase certificate, check here and enter: 1.
-Invoice or delivery ticket number (number of MCFs) If this is a certificate covering all purchases under a specified account or order number, check here and enter: Effective date 2.
-Expiration date (period not to exceed 1 year after the effective date) 3.
-Buyer account or order number Buyer will not claim a credit or refund under section 6427 of the Internal Revenue Code for any CNG to which this certificate relates.
-Buyer will provide a new certificate to the seller if any information in this certificate changes.
-Buyer understands that if Buyer violates the terms of this certificate, the Internal Revenue Service may withdraw Buyer's right to provide a certificate.
-Buyer has not been notified by the Internal Revenue Service that its right to provide a certificate has been withdrawn.
-In addition, the Internal Revenue Service has not notified Buyer that the right to provide a certificate has been withdrawn from a purchaser to which Buyer sells CNG tax free.
-Buyer understands that the fraudulent use of this certificate may subject Buyer and all parties making any fraudulent use of this certificate to a fine or imprisonment, or both, together with the costs of prosecution.
-Printed or typed name of person signing Title of person signing Employer identification number Address of Buyer Signature and date signed
+To support vendor's claim for credit or payment under section 6427 of the Internal Revenue Code Name, Address, and Employer Identification Number of Vendor The under rsigned buyer ("Buyer") hereby certifies the following under penalties of perjury: A. Buyer will use the diesel fuel or kerosene to which this certificate relates - (check one): On a farm for farming purposes (as defined in §48.6420-4 of the Manufacturers and Retailers Excise Tax Regulations) and Buyer is the owner, tenant, or operator of the farm on which the fuel will be used; On a farm (as defined in §48.6420-4(c)) for any of the purposes described in paragraph (d) of that section (relating to cultivating, raising, or harvesting) and Buyer is not the owner, tenant, or operator of the farm or which the fuel will be used; or 3. 🗆 For the exclusive use of a State or local government, or the District of Columbia.
+B. This ce ertificate applies to the following (complete as applicable): 1.
+If this is a single purchase certificate, check here \square and enter: i a.
+Invoice or delivery ticket number b.
+Number of gallons 2.
+If this is a certificate covering all purchases under a specified account or order number, check here \Box and enter: i a.
+Effective date b.
+Expiration date (period not to exceed 1 year after effective date) c.
+Buyer account or order number ■ Buyer will provide a new certificate to the vendor if any information in this certificate changes. er uses the diesel fuel or kerosene to which this certificate relates for a purpose other than stated in the ate, Buyer will be liable for any tax. understands that the fraudulent use of this certificate may subject Buyer and all parties making such ent use of this certificate to a fine or imprisonment, or both, together with the costs of prosecution.
+Printed or typed name of person signing Title of pe rson signing Name of E Buyer Employer identification number Address o f Buyer Signature and date signed